 The Group is one of the largest privately owned banking groups based in Portugal, in terms of assets, credit and deposits.
 The Group offers a wide range of banking products and related financial services, both in Portugal and internationally, namely demand accounts, instruments of payment, savings and investment products, mortgage loans, consumer credit, commercial banking, leasing, factoring, insurance, private banking and asset management, among others, and its customers are served on a segmented basis.
-Internationally, the Group has significant operations in Poland, Angola (in 2016, BMA merged with BPA and as a result the Angola operation is now consolidated under the equity method) and Mozambique.
-In addition, the Bank has a presence in Switzerland, the Cayman Islands and Macao.
+Internationally, the Group has significant operations in Poland, Angola and Mozambique.
+In addition, the Bank has a presence in the Cayman Islands and Macao.

-In accordance with IFRS as endorsed by the European Union, the Group had, at the end of December 2020, total assets in the amount of EUR 85,813 million and total customer funds (including customer deposits, debt securities, assets under management, assets placed with customers and insurance products (savings and investments)) in the sum of EUR 84,492 million.
-Loans to customers (gross) amounted to EUR 56,146 million (of which EUR 54.2 billion were recorded in the caption "Financial assets at amortised cost - Loans to customers", EUR 1.6 billion were recorded in the caption "Debt securities held associated with credit operations" and EUR 0.354 billion (gross amount without considering fair value adjustments) were recorded in the caption "Financial assets not held for trading mandatorily at fair value through profit or loss - Loans and advances to customers at fair value").
-According to the interpretation of the CRD IV and CRR, CET1 fully-implemented ratio pro forma reached 12.2%, as at 31 December 2020.
-Based on the latest available data from Banco de Portugal, the Group accounted for 17.5% of loans to customers (gross) and 18.1% of deposits in the Portuguese banking sector on 31 December 2020.
+In accordance with IFRS as endorsed by the European Union, the Group had, at the end of December 2021, total assets in the amount of EUR 92,905million and total customer funds (including customer deposits, debt securities, assets under management, assets placed with customers and insurance products (savings and investments)) in the sum of EUR 90 097 million.
+Loans to customers (gross) amounted to EUR 58 231 million (of which EUR 56.8 billion were recorded in the caption "Financial assets at amortised cost - Loans to customers", EUR 1.3 billion were recorded in the caption "Debt securities held associated with credit operations" and EUR 0.079 billion (gross amount without considering fair value adjustments) were recorded in the caption "Financial assets not held for trading mandatorily at fair value through profit or loss - Loans and advances to customers at fair value").
+According to the interpretation of the CRD IV and CRR, CET1 fully-implemented ratio pro forma reached 11.7%, as at 31 December 2021.
+Based on the latest available data from Banco de Portugal, the Group accounted for 17.5% of loans to customers (gross) and 18.3% of deposits in the Portuguese banking sector on 31 November 2021.

-In addition, on 31 December 2020, the Bank was the fifth largest company listed on Euronext Lisbon in terms of market capitalisation (EUR 1,862 million).
+In addition, on 31 December 2021, the Bank was the fifth largest company listed on Euronext Lisbon in terms of market capitalisation (EUR 2,130 million).